yagebu/dotfiles/README.md

 ## These dotfiles are managed using fresh

-These dotfiles try to use $XDG_CONFIG_HOME as much as possible.
-The following should be added to /etc/zsh/zshenv so that zsh finds its config.
+These dotfiles put most files in `.config` so that the home directory is nice and clean. following should be added to /etc/zsh/zshenv so that zsh finds its config.
 The environment for most other programs are the set in ~.config/zsh/.zshenv.

     export ZDOTDIR="$HOME/.config/zsh/"